-Think Transylvania, and you’ll probably think Dracula and his castle – and you can certainly go in search of Dracula, aka Vlad the Impaler, connections here (if you are interested in finding Dracula, book your tour here).
+Think Transylvania, and you’ll probably imagine Dracula and his castle – and you can certainly go in search of Dracula (aka Vlad the Impaler) connections here.
+If you're interested in finding Dracula, book your tour here.
 As Vlad’s birthplace, the attractive town of Sighisoara has the best claim to fame, and it also has a suitably imposing citadel.

 But the region is not all fortifications and fangs – make time to venture out into the wilds of the Carpathian mountains, where you can track the Transylvanian wolf, along with bears, red deer and lynx in the Piatra Craiului National Park.

-Best for visiting Vlad the Impaler: Pensiune Casa Richter
+Best for visiting Vlad the Impaler: Casa Richter

-Best for visiting Piatra Craiului National Park: Pensiunea Hora cu Brazi
+Best for visiting Piatra Craiului National Park: Vila Hora cu Brazi

 Best for explorers: Medieval City Exploration Game and Tour in Sighisoara